knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Encryption**
     - Techniques for securely handling and storing sensitive information.

+1. **Improving Security with API Keys**
+    - Implementing API key-based authentication to secure access to API resources.

 1. **Designing an API with a Service-Oriented Architecture (SOA)**
     - Exploring service-oriented design principles and how to apply them in API development.